latticelabs/Mitty-deprecated-/docs/dev/variants.rst

 Chromosomes and Genomes
 -----------------------
-A chromosome is represented as a list of :ref:`variation_struct`.
+A chromosome is represented as a list of Variations.
 Genomes are stored as a dictionary with chromosome numbers (1,2,3...) as keys and lists of variants as values.